echopros/RateUs-dialog/README.md

 So we can specify:
 ```
 setShowEveryTime(boolean b) - show dialog every time, usefull for testing
+setAppName(String name) - set App name, that would be displayed in rate us dialog
+setFeedbackEmail(String email) - if user press less then 3.1 stars, than he is navigated to email app to send you a review, not google play.
+You specify an email here

 setRatingColorActive(int color) - color of active star
 setRatingColorInactive(int color) - color of inactive star